wwt/dcauto-study-resources/docs/sections/section_0.md

 ---

-## Dev Environment Contents

-:question: So, what all is in this development environment?

-### Describe Jupyter & MkDocs servers

----

-## Let's Do This

-:medal: You can do this and you're already to get started!
-Click [this link](sections/section_0.md "Hands-On Environment Setup") to setup your development environment.
+## Now You're Ready

+:thumbsup: Your development environment is ready to go and that means it's time to get to the exam topics.
+Click [this link](sections/section_1.md "Section 1.0 Exam Topics") to check out the Section 1 of the exam topics.